 - In the text box Automation Rule Name: enter the name of your rule.

-- Go to the When dropdown picklist.
-Select the field type rule you want to create.
+- Go to the Trigger dropdown picklist.
+Select the trigger you want to create.

 - Click + Action to create the action that will occur when the rule is triggered.

-- Select the dropdown picklist next to Then to find the result you want to occur.
-Things to note: The options in the picklist will change according to the field type.
-Select all the actions you would like to take place.
+- Select the dropdown picklist next to Action to find the result you want to occur.
+Things to Note: The picklist options change according to the rule trigger.

 - Click Save.